 Product design Branch

-At Branch, we build new ways to talk to each other online, and design has always been integral to our work.
+THIS JOB HAS EXPIRED At Branch, we build new ways to talk to each other online, and design has always been integral to our work.

 Designers at Branch have a lot of ownership over what they make and take on a lot of responsibility, including defining product goals and strategy and shipping production code to our users.
 We enable great work by using an iterative process that emphasizes sketching and prototyping, moving fast, and getting what we build into the hands of real users to validate our ideas.
 This happens through tight collaboration between designers, engineers, copywriters and user researchers.